 The Chinese are radicalizing people for conflict.
 This is more than a mind game.
 People are being weaponized.
 It is only a matter of time before Japanese are being killed from the products of Chinese hate farming, and the myth of Japanese militarization will become a self-fulfilling prophecy.
 Gullible reporters will need to account for their role in this outcome.

 Michael Yon is a former Green Beret who has been working as an independent writer and photographer since the 1990s and reported from the Iraq and Afghan Wars, and during unrest in Thailand.
-His investigation of the Interagency Working Group (IWG) report alleged that the U.S. government investigation uncovered no evidence of forced abductions or sexual enslavement in Japan’s Comfort Women programs.
+His investigation of the Interagency Working Group (IWG) report found that the U.S. government uncovered no evidence of forced abductions or sexual enslavement in Japan's Comfort Women programs.